garcia/xdata/README.md

 Each data structure is defined in its own file, in the same directory as XData.
-Datafiles should be named `{datatype}.{name}.h`, placed in the same directory as xdata, and are generally of the following form:
+Datafiles should be named `{datatype}.{name}.h`, placed in the same directory as xdata, and are generally of the following form (curly braces denote mandatory components, square braces denote optional components):

     #define XNAME {name}
     [options]